Understanding grid balancing & congestion management

 - Nature of the issue: Imbalance arises when supply and demand of electricity don’t match, while congestion arises from overload (not enough transmission capacity).

 - Geographical scope: Imbalance is an issue at a national scale.
 To solve it, the TSO uses balancing products which are also not locally bound and can be deployed anywhere in the Dutch network.
 Thus, selecting a balancing product is mainly based on its price (activate the cheapest products first).
-In contrast, congestion happens locally, and its management is also location-dependent as the effectiveness of a redispatch unit mainly correlates with its proximity to the congested point.
+In contrast, congestion happens locally, and its management is also location-dependent (the effectiveness of a redispatch unit mainly correlates with its proximity to the congested point).
 Thus, when redispatch is based not only on a economical merit order, but also on a technical merit order.

 - Timeframe: Balancing occurs in predetermined time frames such as day-ahead, intraday, or real-time.
 On the other hand, managing congestion is a continuous process.
 It goes from long-term planning (for projects such as grid extension and reinforcement) to real-time actions (using redispatch to solve local congestion at specific times).